HirokiHamaguchi/latexlint/README.md

 Detect `\ref` in `.tex` files.
 You should likely use `\cref` or `\Cref` in [cleveref](https://ctan.org/pkg/cleveref) package instead.
+By default, this rules is disabled by `latexlint.config` in `settings.json`.

 We prefer this package because it can automatically add prefixes like "Sec." or "Fig.".
 We can keep the consistency of the reference format.